-To examine whether the relationship between retail payment services and bank performance is stronger in countries that have widely adopted retail payments technologies, we incorporate in the estimation model a term for interaction between log (number of transactions /population) and log (number of ATMs/population).
-As seen in Table 5, the coefficient of the interaction term is significantly positive for all different bank performance measures.
+To examine whether the relationship between retail payment services and bank performance is stronger in countries that have widely adopted retail payments technologies, we incorporate in the estimation model a term (TRANATMPOP) for interaction between TRANPOP and ATMPOP.
+As seen in Table 4, the coefficient of the interaction term TRANATMPOP is significantly positive for all different bank performance measures.
 This suggests that retail payment technologies can facilitate retail banking innovations and add more value to retail payment services.

-To investigate whether competition and an improved choice of retail payment instruments translates into improved bank performance, we incorporate the Log (Herfindahl index of payment instruments) in the regression.
-The results, as seen in Table 6, confirm this relationship, since the coefficient of the Log (Herfindahl index for payment instruments) is significantly negative across the four different bank performance measures.
-The magnitude of the Log (Herfindahl index for payment instruments) coefficient suggests that changes in heterogeneity in retail payments instruments have a significant effect on bank performance.
+To investigate whether competition and an improved choice of retail payment instruments translates into improved bank performance, we incorporate the HERFINDAHLINSTRU, as measured by log (Herfindahl index of payment instruments), in the regression.
+The results, as seen in Table 5, confirm this relationship, since the coefficient of the HERFINDAHLINSTRU is significantly negative across the four different bank performance measures.
+The magnitude of the HERFINDAHLINSTRU coefficient suggests that changes in heterogeneity in retail payments instruments have a significant effect on bank performance.
 For instance, a 10% increase in Herfindahl index for payment instruments implies a 0.34% decline in ROA, a 0.16% decline in ROE, a 0.03% decline in cost efficiency and a 0.10% decline in profit efficiency.
+Chakravorti and Roson (2006) study competition among payment networks providing different payment instruments and find similar results.

-Moreover, the significant negative coefficient of the Percentage of paper-based retail payments, reported in Table 7, suggests that greater use of electronic payment instruments can improve bank performance.
-The magnitude of the Percentage of paper-based retail payments coefficient implies that the impact of changes in percentage of electronic payment instruments is economically significant.
-For instance, a 10% decline in the percentage of paper-based retail payments implies a 5.66% increase in ROA, a 2.06% increase in ROE, a 1.35% increase in cost efficiency and a 1.47% increase in profit efficiency.
+Moreover, the significant negative coefficient of the PAPERINSTRU, reported in Table 6, suggests that greater use of electronic payment instruments can improve bank performance.
+The magnitude of the PAPERINSTRU coefficient implies that the impact of changes in percentage of electronic payment instruments is economically significant.
+For instance, a 10% decline in the percentage of paper-based retail payments implies a 5.66% increase in ROA, a 2.06% increase in ROE, a 1.35% increase in cost efficiency and a 1.47% increase in profit efficiency.16